Indigo Alpine Guides

 TERRAIN

-Open tundra, low mountain passes, scrambly summits, big vistas, almost no bushwhacking!
+Open tundra, low mountain passes, scrambly summits, caribou, tussocks!

 EXPLORE